GerhardVisser/SirenSeq.jl/tutorials/Tutorial1.md

 ## Setup

-It is assumed that you are running Linux and know how to setup some synthesizer such as [qsynth](http://apps.linuxaudio.org/apps/all/qsynth).
+It is assumed that you are running Linux and know how to setup some synthesizer (e.q. [qsynth](http://apps.linuxaudio.org/apps/all/qsynth)).
 Make sure you can get sound out of it before proceeding.

-You should also have [musescore]((https://musescore.org/)) installed as the submodule *SirenSeq.Render* uses it..
-The It is needed to render *.mid* files as *.pdf* musical notation.
+You should also have [musescore]((https://musescore.org/)) (at least 2.0) installed as the submodule *SirenSeq.Render* uses it.  *Musescore* is needed to render *.mid* files as *.pdf* musical notation.
 Installing it should be as simple as, `apt-get install musescore`.

 You should also have [pmidi](http://alsa.opensrc.org/Pmidi) is installed as the submodule *SirenSeq.Play* uses it.
 Later versions might allow you to specify what program to play midi files with and whether it should use Jack or ALSA for midi control.
 For now, it uses ALSA.
 You can use [a2jmidi_bridge](http://manpages.ubuntu.com/manpages/wily/man1/a2jmidi_bridge.1.html) to make a bridge from ALSA midi to Jack midi if your synthesizer needs Jack midi inputs.